 Common indoor sources of pollution include combustion products such as NO2 and PM from fossil fuel-powered stoves and heaters, secondhand smoke (SHS), and infiltration of polluted outdoor air.
-178,179 Poor ventilation may contribute to concentration of pollutants within indoor spaces where people spend up to 90% of the day.
-180,181 In cross-sectional studies, the presence of a gas stove in the home was associated with increased odds of current asthma and wheezing in the last 12 months.
-Indoor NO2 exposure was associated with a dose-dependent increase in asthma symptoms, rescue medication use and airflow obstruction in inner-city children 178,184-186 and those living in multifamily housing units, and increased airway hyperresponsiveness.
-188,189 Volatile organic compounds such as formaldehyde are emitted from consumer products such as furniture, insulation materials, combustion appliances, and cigarette smoking 179,190 and were associated with asthma prevalence in crosssectional studies; prospective studies examining this relationship are lacking.
-191 and increased incidence of childhood asthma or wheezing.
-201-203 Postnatal parental smoking during a child's early life was associated with increased odds of wheezing illness and asthma diagnosis in children, 201,204-206 low lung function during childhood, 202,207,208 increased ED visits, and increased risk of allergic sensitization.
-In addition, a systematic review found that both active and passive smoking were associated with AR and AD in children and adolescents, whereas in adults active smoking was associated with increased odds of adult-onset AD and chronic rhinitis, but decreased prevalence of AR.
-212-214
+Poor ventilation may contribute to concentration of pollutants within indoor spaces where people spend up to 90% of the day. $^{180,181}$ In cross-sectional studies, the presence of a gas stove in the home was associated with increased odds of current asthma and wheezing in the last 12 months.
+Indoor NO2 exposure was associated with a dose-dependent increase in asthma symptoms, rescue medication use and airflow obstruction in inner-city children178,184-186 and those living in multifamily housing units, and increased airway hyperrespon-siveness.
+Volatile organic compounds such as formaldehyde are emitted from consumer products such as furniture, insulation materials, combustion appliances, and cigarette smoking and were associated with asthma prevalence in crosssectional studies; prospective studies examining this relationship are lacking.

+SHS exposure is common, with 14% of the US adult population identifying as current smokers and 30% of all US children living in a household with a smoker.
+SHS exposure during the prenatal period was associated with low birth weight, preterm birth, reduced lung function shortly after birth, and increased incidence of childhood asthma or wheezing.201-203 Postnatal parental smoking during a child's early life was associated with increased odds of wheezing illness and asthma diagnosis in children,201,204-206 low lung function during childhood,202,207,208 increased ED visits, and increased risk of allergic sensitization.
+In addition, a systematic review found that both active and passive smoking were associated with AR and AD in children and adolescents, whereas in adults active smoking was associated with increased odds of adult-onset AD and chronic rhinitis, but decreased prevalence of AR.212-214